1202kbs/1202kbs.github.io/_pages/about.md

 * Lebesgue Integral Theory (*Real Analysis for Graduate Students* by Richard F. Bass)
 * Basic Machine Learning (Lecture notes written by the professor)

-and I plan to study
+and I want / plan to study

 * Probability Theory (*Probability: Theory and Examples* by Rick Durrett)
 * Functional Analysis (*Functional Analysis: An Introduction* by Yuli Eidelman et al.)